Skip to content

 Bird too low

-To ensure the bird is always safe, it should start to flap if it is too close to the ground (Y of -240).
+To ensure the bird is always safe, it should start to flap if it is too close to the ground (which is at Y of -160).
+You should first try to reproduce the issue by setting nextY to a low value like -140 in the setup sprite, then improve the AI logic.

 • First post